fricciardi/datetime2/docs/index.rst

    from fractions import Fraction from datetime2 import Date

+:: TODO: find the way of having classes in Index not classified as built-it

 The :mod:`datetime2` module is intended to be a replacement of the :mod:`datetime` module.
 Its most visible feature is the ability to have multiple representation of the same date or time object.
 There are a few representations already available (see to :ref:`Available date and time representations<list-of-calendars>`), but others can be